wildpiggie/Kotlin-JsonLibrary/README.md

 # Kotlin JsonLibrary

-**A kotlin library for the creation and manipulation of JSON Objects, instantiation through reflection, and textual serialization**
+**A Kotlin library for the creation and manipulation of JSON Objects, instantiation through reflection, and textual serialization**

 [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.